Cosmo/BinaryKit/README.md

 # BinaryKit

 BinaryKit helps you to break down binary data into bits and bytes, easily access specific parts and write data to binary.
+This is a fork of [Cosmo/BinaryKit](https://github.com/Cosmo/BinaryKit) and still in active development.

 ## Access Bytes